belchior/sql_query_builder/README.md

   .select("id, login");
 ```

-You can dynamically add a clause mutating the select
+You can conditionally add a clause mutating the select

 ```rust
 use sql_query_builder::SelectBuilder;